 - Filter your report by clients who were entered within particular dates, or remove the dates to get a report on all clients.

-- See the clients names, mobile numbers, emails, calendars, classifications, the number of appointments and the date a client was created.
+- See the clients names, mobile numbers, emails, calendar/practitioner, classifications, the number of appointments and the date a client was created.

 With the Client Retention Report, you can see the exact number of appointments a client attends during their client's lifetime.
 The client's lifetime is based on the date range in which their first and last appointment occurred.
 This is controlled using the Start and End dates to capture all clients who have had all of their appointments within that period.
 As such, it is best to use a wider date range to pick up clients with a longer lifetime (such as from the date the practitioner started taking on clients to the current date).
 This will capture all clients who had their first appointment after the Start Date and have their last appointment before the End date and have no other appointments booked after the End Date.
 This will allow you to report on how many appointments a client attends in their lifetime and to see how many average appointments you have per client.

-The Client Retention Report is sorted by client name, the date they were added, the date of the first appointment and last appointment, a total number of appointments, and default calendar.
+The Client Retention Report is sorted by client name, the date they were added, the date of the first appointment and last appointment, a total number of appointments, and default calendar/practitioner.

 Client Referral Expiry

 If you want to see which of your clients' referrals are expiring, you can visit this section.
 Here, you'll get a report in which you can see: